strikerhacks/strikerhacks/README.md

 ## A Little About Me
-I am Shreyansh Mehrotra, currently pursuing my bachelor's degree majoring in computer science from Maharashtra Institute of Art, Design and Technology,Pune .
+I am Shreyansh Dubey, currently pursuing my bachelor's degree majoring in computer science from Maharashtra Institute of Art, Design and Technology,Pune .
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.